hirusha-adi/crowdstrike-fix/winpe-bitlocker/README.md

 explorer C:\WinPEImg\mount\Windows\System32
 ```

-- Copy and replace the `startnet.cmd` in the target System32 folder.
+- Copy and replace the `startnet.cmd` in the target System32 folder (you can also change the `-ExecutionPolicy` to `Unrestricted` or add any other arguments when autostarting the script my modifying this file).
 - Copy the `fix-script.ps1` to the target System32 folder.
 - Copy the [exported](#exporting-bitlocker-keys) bitlocker keys at `C:\bitlocker-list.csv` to the target System32 folder.